paeng1986/LaravelReact-task-management/README.md

 Overview
 --------------------------------------------------
 This system is developed using Laravel (version), ReactJS CRA with Typescript enabled and Context Approach.
-It is also made using bulma design framework with Responsive Web Design
+It is also made using bulma design framework with Responsive Web Design and SweetAlert2

 Features
 -------------------------------------------------